earlynovels/end-dataset/README.md

 $a City of publication as it appears in the text <br>
 $b Transcription of publisher names and qualifying terms<br>
 $c Date of publication as appears; in roman numerals if applicable<br>
-$c [SECOND SUBFIELD c] date of publication as appears, converted to arabic numerals<br>
+$c [SECOND SUBFIELD c] Date of publication as appears, converted to arabic numerals<br>
 $v Volume(s) <br>
 $x Notes